 Scott is a designer, developer and craftsperson building an ethical design practice grounded in accessibility, performance and aesthetics.
 He build sites that work for everyone, load fast and look good.
 He maintains and develops the UCLA Institute of the Environment and Sustainability website and technology stack.

-He is a WordPress developer.
+He is a WordPress senior developer.
 And is comfortable coding in smaller content management systems such as CraftCMS, Perch and the Jamstack.
 He enjoys writing modern CSS and semantic HTML and serves as a translator between comms, academics, researchers, project managers, content strategists, UX designers and and tech-savvy programmers.